Skip to main content

 Tried: Run grep without -i so the search is case-sensitive

-If any log line uses lowercase 'picoctf' or uppercase 'PICOCTF' the match silently fails and those lines are excluded from the output.
-The -i flag collapses all case variants into one pass, which is the safe default when the log format is unknown.
+If any line writes 'picoctf' or 'PICOCTF' in a different case, the match silently fails and those lines drop out.
+The -i flag folds every case variant into one pass, which is the safe default when the log format is unknown.

 Tried: Anchor the grep pattern on the full flag prefix: grep 'picoCTF{' server.log

-Only the first fragment line contains the opening brace, so lines carrying the middle and closing fragments never match.
-The grep pattern must anchor on a label that is present on every fragment line, such as 'picoCTF' without the brace, or better yet the 'FLAGPART:' label used in step 2.
+Only the first fragment line carries the opening brace, so the middle and closing fragments never match.
+Anchor the pattern on something present on every fragment line: 'picoCTF' without the brace, or better, the 'FLAGPART:' label from step 2.

 Learn more